When you think of male contraceptives, a Glow in the dark condom may not be the first to pop into (or, ahem, onto) your head.

 What makes the condom to glow?

 The manufacturing technology uses a non-toxic phosphorescent pigment that is safe to use in conjunction with this medical-grade product.
-The patented 3-layer manufacturing process seals the phosphorous pigment (glowing component) between two layers of natural rubber latex.
+The patented 3-layer manufacturing process seals the phosphorous pigment ( glow in the dark powder) between two layers of natural rubber latex.

 During the phosphorescence process, the substance (i.e. pigment) absorbs energy when it’s exposed to light then slowly releases the energy, creating the known 'glow-in-the-dark" effect.